DB3D/Autoescola/src/revision/README.md

 quit and dialog controls keep their own actions.
 Skipping also reveals feedback.
 The last question's feedback precedes the saved result and full review.
 `french.ts` supplies all 196 translations in the original answer order, so they stay paired with their Catalan choices after shuffling.
-No time or French penalties.

-Inside a theme, the sticky header contains numbered lesson buttons and a Q button on the right.
-Q starts a test immediately or resumes the current one.
-Reading a lesson during a test preserves the question, shuffled answer order, confirmed response, feedback and French visibility.
-Returning to Q restores that state without scoring the answer twice.
-The same study clock continues throughout.
-Returning to the catalogue, leaving Revision or explicitly abandoning a test clears the unfinished test.
+There is no time penalty.
+A correct answer earns 1 point only without French assistance.
+Revealing French before confirmation gives that question 0 points, even if correct.
+Automatic reveal after confirmation does not count as assistance.
+Runs retain factual `correct`, mastery `points`, and per-question `frenchUsed` flags.
+Results, history and last-five mastery use points; legacy runs without points keep their original score because their assistance usage was not recorded.

+Inside a theme, the header replaces the logo with a return-to-themes button on the left.
+During reading, numbered lesson buttons and Q provide direct access to lessons and the test.
+During a test, lesson access is removed and guarded in the handlers; returning to themes uses the quit/resume dialog.
+Lesson access returns after completion.
+Lesson pages do not display the mastery panel.
+The same study clock continues from reading through testing and corrections.
 Header controls are disabled while a completed result is being saved.

 `storage.ts` uses a separate IndexedDB database (`autoescola-revision`, version 2, stores `runs` and `time`).
 Upgrading preserves existing version 1 scores.
 Run